 ABOUT TOM RILEY

-Welcome to a website, dedicated since 2008 to supporting the incredible talents of Tom Riley, the versatile British actor and producer, who can currently be seen performing on stage as Seth in DRY POWDER at the Hampstead Theatre, alongside Hayley Atwell.
+Welcome to a website, dedicated since 2008 to supporting the incredible talents of Tom Riley, the versatile British actor and producer, who was most recently seen on stage, performing to critical acclaim as Seth in Olivier Award nominated play DRY POWDER at the Hampstead Theatre, alongside Hayley Atwell.

-Perhaps best known for his role as Leonardo da Vinci in three seasons of Starz DA VINCI'S DEMONS, Tom Riley has most recently been seen on television worldwide as Claude Sabine in Amazon Prime's series THE COLLECTION, on BBC2 and Showtime as Charlie in Sam Bain's ILL BEHAVIOUR, and on cinema screens in UK as Tom Ray in STARFISH.
+Perhaps best known for his role as Leonardo da Vinci in three seasons of Starz DA VINCI'S DEMONS, Tom Riley has been on television screens worldwide as Claude Sabine in Amazon Prime's series THE COLLECTION, on BBC2 and Showtime as Charlie in Sam Bain's ILL BEHAVIOUR, in UK cinemas as Tom Ray in STARFISH and as Adrian in MODERN LIFE IS RUBBISH.

-As soon as DRY POWDER completes its run at the Hampstead Theatre, Tom Riley will direct short film THE TOLL ROAD, before reprising his lead role as DI Will Wagstaffe in ITV's DARK HEART.
-After a successful pilot, ITV has commisioned a 6 part series, to begin filming March 2018.
+DRY POWDER completed its run at the Hampstead Theatre on 3rd March 2018.
+Tom Riley then briefly returned to the US to direct his first short film THE TOLL ROAD, prior to reprising his lead role as DI Will Wagstaffe in ITV's DARK HEART.
+After a successful pilot, ITV commissioned a 6 part series of hour long episodes, which filmed in London March - May 2018.

 Through three seasons, Tom Riley was charismatic, yet tortured and captivating as Leonardo Da Vinci, making Da Vinci’s Demons one of Starz’s most successful series to date.